 Prior to a game against the St. Louis Cardinals on July 20, 1993, a food-warming unit in one of the stadium's luxury boxes tipped over and started a fire.
 Approximately 3,000 fans who had arrived early had to be evacuated, and the fire burned on the club level for over 90 minutes.
 No one was injured in the blaze, but a radio booth and several luxury boxes, including that of Braves General Manager John Schuerholz, were completely gutted.

 The Braves reached the World Series again in 1995 and 1996, winning it in 1995 and giving the city of Atlanta its first major sports championship.
 The Braves abandoned Atlanta-Fulton County Stadium after the 1996 season and moved next door into Turner Field, built for the 1996 Olympics.
-That July, Atlanta-Fulton County Stadium was used for the Olympics baseball tournament while the Braves took an extended road trip, then after hosting the World Series, was razed to make way for additional parking for the Braves' new home.
+That July, Atlanta-Fulton County Stadium was used for the Olympics baseball tournament while the Braves took an extended road trip, then after hosting the World Series, it was imploded on August 2, 1997 to make way for additional parking for the Braves' new home.